medius-group/onboarding-docs/7_getting_started/1_initiation/020_getstarted_intro_010_view.md

 ### Welcome to Medius onboarding!

-Here you, as the customer, can embark on a journey to successful delivery of your Medius solutions.
+Here you, the customer, can embark on a journey to the successful delivery of your Medius solutions.

-In the preparation phase, you can learn about Medius modules, understand the needs that processes encapsualted in each module have and plan internal engagement with business stakeholders which will provide a view on the business needs.
+In the preparation phase, you can learn about medius modules, understand the needs that the process encapsulated in each module has and plan internal engagement with business stakeholders which will provide a view of the business needs.

+Review this short video to start your journey!

 <VideoPlayer url={"https://fast.wistia.net/embed/iframe/bgevqxksym"}/>